-That’s the word that most people use to define a person who prefers the company of no one.
+That’s the word most people use to define a person who prefers the company of no one.
 They would rather stay at home than meet some friends.
-If you ask what they do for fun, they would mention anything along the lines of reading a book, watching a movie, or sleeping.
+If you ask what they do for fun, they would mention anything like reading a book, watching a movie, or sleeping.

-Alas, that’s the same word that most of my friends and family used to describe me.
+Alas, that’s the same word most friends and family used to describe me.

 How I Became A Loner

 My psychology teacher said that our traits are typically inherited from our parents.
 It made sense for some of my classmates back then because I saw some nodding or nudging each other.
-Perhaps it also applied to me, although I had one trait that I did not think I inherited from mom or dad, which was enjoying loneliness.
+Perhaps it also applied to me, although I had one trait I did not think I inherited from mom or dad: enjoying loneliness.

 You see, my father had been a politician and businessman all my life.
 He had an office at the city hall and in his company, but there were many times when people would come to our house to talk to him.
 And like most politicians, dad had a certain charm that drew people towards him, so he was far from a loner.

 As for my mother, she was a first lady material.
 She was kind, polite, respectful, and gracious to any person of any age.
 You would never see her frown at anyone, and she could hold her own during any conversation.
 At the same time, mom managed to stay fit and beautiful as she aged, so everyone was also charmed by her.

 If I were honest, I did not know when I decided to embrace my lonesome.
 One day, I felt it would not bother me if all my friends went away for good.
 I was not depressed or anything – to clarify.
 It was as if it clicked in my head that the people around me were not all friends because they liked me.
 Some were nice because of my parents – specifically, the favors they could ask.

 As a result, I decided to hide.
 I would refuse to leave the house unless I went to school, church, or on a family vacation.
 If my friends wanted to hang out with me, they could come over, but I would not be seen in any public establishment.